UK competition watchdog to assess Hasbro-Entertainment One deal

-(Reuters) - Britain’s competition watchdog said on Thursday it would assess U.S. toy maker Hasbro Inc’s (HAS.O) proposed $4 billion deal to buy Peppa Pig owner Entertainment One Ltd (ETO.L).
+Nov 21 (Reuters) - Britain’s competition watchdog said on Thursday it would assess U.S. toy maker Hasbro Inc’s proposed $4 billion deal to buy Peppa Pig owner Entertainment One Ltd.

 The Competition and Markets Authority of the United Kingdom (CMA) said it was inviting comments on the deal until Dec.
 5. (reut.rs/2rX11Av)